-About 90 per cent of global population growth by 2050 will be in cities.5 The majority of urban growth is taking place in developing6 cities, however, and most of this is informal.
-People are increasingly migrating to cities due to climate change, insecurity and other push factors, along with improved economic opportunities, livelihoods, and other pull factors.
+1. URBAN NEXUS: CIRCULAR ECONOMY, CLIMATE CHANGE MITIGATION AND SOCIOECONOMIC DEVELOPMENT IN CITIES and other push factors, along with improved economic opportunities, livelihoods, and other pull factors.
 In light of this, not enough attention is being paid to the fastest growing urban areas of all, and those with the greatest potential to shape our urban future: smaller or medium sized cities, or secondary cities.